Duraid Lahham

 Duraid Lahham (دريد لحام; in Roman transliteration, sometimes spelled "Durayd Lahham") is a leading Syrian comedian and director born 1934 in Damascus, Syria to a Syrian father and a Lebanese mother.
 He is famous for acting the role of "Ghawwar El Toshe" in a number of movies and series.
-His co-star throughout his career was Nihad Qali who played the role of "Husni Al Borazani".
+His co-star throughout his career was Nehad Qalei who played the role of "Husni Al Borazani".

 Work

 From 1960 to 1976, Lahham and Qali performed as "Duraid and Nihad," and became highly successful and famous among various Arab audiences.
 By 1976, Nihad had to retire due to an illness.
 From then on, Lahham wrote, acted, and directed his own work.

 Lahham's work was greatly influenced by political events in the Arab World and this was reflected in the plays he wrote and directed.
 His films also carry political overtones and have been described as "deal[ing] with the artificiality and impracticality of borders between Arab states and with the abuse of human rights in the Arab world."